ferrous-systems/rust-training/training-slides/src/deconstructing-send-arc-mutex.md

 `F: Send` and `T: Send` means that all data traveling from the parent thread to child thread has to be marked as `Send`

-* Rust compiler has to inherent knowledge of threads, but the use of marker traits and lifetime annotations let the type / borrow checker prevent data race errors
+* Rust compiler has no inherent knowledge of threads, but the use of marker traits and lifetime annotations let the type / borrow checker prevent data race errors

 ## Sharing data between threads